How it works

 And you should get a language that looks kind of like German!

-Maybe this is all you need from Vulgar.
-But there are other users who want to get their hands a little more dirty with the language creation, and maybe even learn a thing or two about linguistics as they go along.
+This may be all you need from Vulgarlang.
+However, you may also want to get their hands a little more dirty with the language creation, and maybe even learn a thing or two about linguistics as you go along.

-Vulgar can indeed look quite overwhelming.
-Turns out the rabbit hole of linguistics runs deep, and it may surprise you that the fictional languages created for some of the best know properties (The Lord of the Rings, Star Trek, Game of Thrones) are more than just lists of new words.
+Vulgarlang can indeed look quite overwhelming at first.
+The field of linguistics it a bit of a rabbit hole, and it may surprise you that the fictional languages created for some of the best know franchises (The Lord of the Rings, Star Trek, Game of Thrones) are more than just lists of new words.
 They are carefully crafted languages with complex grammar rules, that have striven to feel different to English.
-In fact, one of the biggest pieces of advice in conlanging is “don’t just copy what English does”.
+In fact, one of the biggest pieces of advice in conlanging is: don’t just copy what English does!

 Sounds and spelling